 Admission to the Counseling Program is selective and competitive.
-Admission decisions for all program applicants are rooted in the specific standards of the Marshall University Graduate College and the minimum standards of the Counseling Program.
-(See admission standards for each emphasis area).
+Admission decisions for all program applicants are rooted in the specific standards of the Marshall University Graduate College and the minimum standards of the Counseling program.
 Students are admitted to an emphasis and must indicate their preferences during the admission process.